 If your problem is carpenter ants, control is a little different.
 Carpenter or wood-boring ants will be detected by the presence of frass.
 Frass is a deposit of sawdust and other tiny debris left near the nest.
 Carpenter ants prefer moist wood (which may also indicate a moisture problem).
 They do not respond well to baits.
 Find the nest and apply the appropriate insecticide.

 When using pesticides, make sure you choose and use them wisely.
-Read the label to see if the product is restricted to indoor or outdoor use.
+Read the label to see if the product is restricted to indoor or outdoor use or can harm beneficial insects.
 Follow all manufacturer's instructions.

 The presence of termites can be serious.
 Learn to identify termites and find a professional pest control remedy if necessary.